• Register

 Conducting market research is a must when crafting a successful business plan.

 You need to connect your business assumptions to facts, and the only way you can do that is by doing your research properly.
-If you want to create a successful business, you must never overlook this process or do it half-heartedly.

 Lack of research can ultimately discredit your business concept and the whole premise of your business plan.